PumpedSardines/pumpeds_computer/SPEC.md

 ## Registers

-14 Int registers
+15 Int registers

-r0 to r13
+r0 to r14

 *Special registers:*
-r11 - stack pointer (stores the stack) r12 - for flags from previous operations r13 - input output, only used to solve some levels
+r11 - stack pointer (stores the stack) r13 - input output, only used to solve some levels r14 - clock

 ## Instructions